Redefining Automotive Industry with Artificial Intelligence

 Today a self-driving vehicle is the most prominent novelty in the automotive industry.
 To build such a car, you’ll need advanced software, hardware and an array of innovative technical components such as Lidar, radar, sensors with front cameras, numerous ultrasonic and odometry sensors, a GPS system and a central computer that processes the captured data.
 The baseline tool that powers the entire combination of these complex technologies is artificial intelligence.
 AI-enabled smart navigation system is able to recognize nearby objects, such as cars, pedestrians or any other road obstacles, thus helping avoid collisions and enhance safety on the road.

-The Society of Automotive Engineers (SAE) and the National Highway Traffic Safety Administration (NHTSA) have established .
+The Society of Automotive Engineers (SAE) and the National Highway Traffic Safety Administration (NHTSA) have established five levels of vehicle automation.
 Their ranking defines the level of vehicle intelligence and automation capabilities.
 For example, advanced driver assistance system (ADAS) and Partial Automation systems only support a driver in performing the crucial tasks such as steering, braking or accelerating.
 Usually, such systems provide simple warnings, alerts or instructions how to improve driving based on the gathered data about road conditions and other vehicles.
 Among the most common assistance features are forward collision warning, adaptive cruise control, blind spot warning, lane departure warning, etc. However, such systems can also have some advanced functionality offering momentary assistance in hazardous situations.
 It means that a car can take control of itself and can either slow down, accelerate or fully stop if needed.
 Enabling such features takes us closer to Level 3, when the system can substitute you in steering, parking, etc. However, at this point, a driver should keep his hands on the wheel to step in if it’s required.

 - Faster and more profitable delivery with autonomous vehicles or smaller AI-based delivery robots;